nce/oci-free-cloud-k8s/README.md

 - [x] K8s control plane
 - [x] Worker Nodes
 - [x] Ingress<br>
-      nginx-ingress controller on a layer 7 lb<br>
+  * nginx-ingress controller on a layer 7 lb
-      teleport ingress on a layer 4 lb
+  * teleport svc on a layer 4 lb
 - [x] Certmanager<br>
-      with letsencrypt for dns & http challenge
+  * with letsencrypt for dns & http challenge
-- [x] External DNS<br>
+- [x] External DNS
-      with sync to the cloudflare dns management<br>
+  * with sync to the cloudflare dns management
-      CR to provide `A` records for my home-network
+  * CR to provide `A` records for my home-network
 - [x] Dex as OIDC Provider<br>
-      with github as idP
+  * with github as idP
-- [x] Flux for Gitops
+- [x] Flux for Gitops<br>
+  * with a github -> flux webhook receiver for instant reconciliation
 - [x] Teleport for k8s cluster access
 - [x] Storage<br>
       with longhorn (rook/ceph & piraeus didnt work out)